BlankC6874/Final-Game-Team-8/README.md

 engine lead decided that Unity would be unnecessary for a project like this and much simpler if we used typescript and HTML like we have been doing in class.
 We took no creative approach and decided to stick with a barebones design that worked.
-It works as we expected, and we might add more to it later.
+It works as expected, and we might add more later.

 # Devlog Entry - [11/15/2024]